to the BVI!

 (WE) or Road Town (RT).
 You can see from the map below that a shorter taxi

-ride may mean a longer ferry ride.
-The total cost ends up more or less the
+ride on either end may mean a longer ferry ride.
+The total cost ends up more

-same, so let the times and destinations be your guide.
-Personally, I'd rather
+or less the same, so let the times and destinations be your guide.
+Personally,

-- Furthermore, I usually spend a few bucks more to buy two one-way tickets,
+- Furthermore, I recommend that you spend a couple bucks more to buy two one-way

-instead of round trip , because I don't want to commit to one company for
+tickets, instead of round trip , because you don't want to commit to one

 * Click